 Speaking with Other Tongues, the Barrier Breaking Miracle of the Gospel.

-other tongues is a tool given for the work of the ministry, especially the mission field?
-(2) How do we know that tongues are languages
+is a tool given for the work of the ministry, especially the mission field?
+(2) How do we know that tongues are languages and not babbling?

 The Obstacle of Language Abolished